How to Recognize and Prevent Work Burnout

 Causes of Work Burnout

-Let’s shift our focus to what matters most in the context of work burnout: the why of the situation.
-Identifying the causes of work burnout sets the stage for action and the eventual elimination of those causes for heightened productivity and happiness.
-Overwork is one of the most common causes of burnout.
-People are taking on more work while receiving wages and salaries that have less purchasing power than in years past.
+Let’s shift our focus to what matters most in the context of work burnout: the why of the situation for managers and employees.
+Identifying the causes of work burnout for managers and employees sets the stage for action and the eventual elimination of those causes for heightened productivity and happiness.
+Overworking employees is one of the most common causes of burnout among managers.
+Employees are experiencing burnout as they take on more work, while managers struggle to address the issue.
+Wages and salaries have decreased in purchasing power, adding to the stress faced by employees.

 Aside from overwork, burnout can also result from:

-Contrary to popular belief, burnout can occur while working from home and also while working in traditional settings such as an office cubicle.
+Contrary to popular belief, burnout can occur among employees while working from home and also among managers in traditional settings such as an office cubicle.

-Work burnout can also be the result of minimal or non-existent autonomy, meaning insufficient control over workflow and work responsibilities.
-Excessive micromanagement from those who are higher on the totem pole and over-controlling bosses create stress and frustration that paves a path to work burnout.
+Work burnout can also be the result of minimal or non-existent autonomy for managers and employees, meaning insufficient control over workflow and work responsibilities.
+Excessive micromanagement from managers and over-controlling bosses creates stress and frustration for employees, leading to work burnout.

-Though it might be surprising, some people experience burnout as a result of their personal values misaligning with those of their employer.
-Even the expectations of the employer in terms of action related to work that fails to align with the expectations of the employee create stress and burnout.
-However, more often than not, the primary cause of work burnout is a hefty workload that should be handled by several employees as opposed to a single individual.
+Though it might be surprising, some employees and managers experience burnout as a result of their personal values misaligning with those of their employer.
+Even the expectations of the managers, in terms of action related to work that fails to align with the expectations of the employees, create stress and burnout.
+However, more often than not, the primary cause of work burnout for employees is a hefty workload that should be handled by several managers as opposed to a single individual.

 How to Deal with Burnout at Work

-You have the personal agency necessary to proactively address work burnout and eliminate it.
-If you know or suspect you are on the cusp of work burnout or already mired in it, be proactive by nipping the problem in the bud.
-Here’s a quick look at how to deal with burnout at work.
+Managers and employees have the personal agency necessary to proactively address work burnout and eliminate it.
+If you know or suspect you, as a manager or employee, are on the cusp of work burnout or already mired in it, be proactive by nipping the problem in the bud.
+Here’s a quick look at how employees and managers can deal with burnout at work.

 Maintain an Open Line of Communication with Your Supervisor and Coworkers.

-Be honest about your stress and fatigue resulting from work.
-Though it might seem challenging, it is in your interest to engage with your work.
-Find ways to add purpose to your job, be it through a shifting of responsibilities or forging new or deeper connections with colleagues or clients and you won’t dread work nearly as much.
+Be honest with your employees and managers about your stress and fatigue resulting from work.
+Though it might seem challenging, it is in the interest of employees and managers to engage with their work.
+Find ways for employees to add purpose to their job, be it through a shifting of responsibilities or forging new or deeper connections with colleagues or clients and managers won’t dread work nearly as much.
 Take one or several mental health days to cleanse your mind, refresh your energy and build momentum for a more productive future.
+This applies to both employees and managers.

 Implement a Self-Care Routine

-If the solutions recommended above don’t reduce your stress and fatigue, invest a little bit of time studying stress management techniques.
-A self-care routine after work, taking more frequent breaks during the workday or even spending more time in nature to balance your indoor time with your outdoor time will reduce your stress and ultimately help you avoid work burnout.
-Even something as subtle as learning breathing techniques characterized by deep repetitive breaths can greatly reduce stress.
+If the stress and fatigue experienced by managers and employees is not reduced by the solutions recommended above, it is advisable to invest some time in studying stress management techniques.
+A self-care routine after work, taking more frequent breaks during the workday or even spending more time in nature will reduce stress for managers and employees.
+This balance between indoor and outdoor time helps avoid work burnout.
+Even something as subtle as learning breathing techniques, which can greatly reduce stress for both employees and managers, is characterized by deep repetitive breaths.

 Implementing Boundaries